 Graduate degree candidates who have three or fewer credit hours of course work remaining at the date of the exercise may participate.
-Signed participation agreement forms must be submitted to the Registrar's office by either Nov.
-15 or April 15, depending on the graduation ceremony.
+Signed participation agreement forms must be submitted to the Registrar's office by the date specified by the Record's Office.